A regular session where backlog items are discussed, reviewed, and prioritized.

 Unorganized backlogs that have poorly formulated items can lead to miscommunication across teams and bad product decisions.
 In contrast, a balanced backlog will support effective team conversations and allow people to be on the same page when it comes to new features, user insights, or other initiatives.

 Grooming can be also considered as the act of communication.
-When team members are up to dated, new information is disseminated throughout all departments.
+When team members are on the same page, new information is disseminated throughout all departments.
 This is when everyone is on the same page.

 There is a question that often arises: are they similar?